sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Event_Handling.md

 See the [Window](#!/api/Titanium.UI.Window) reference page for more information on these special events.
 The Menu button is handled specially as an event fired against the Android activity.
 See this [Kitchen Sink example](https://github.com/appcelerator-developer-relations/KitchenSink/blob/master/Resources/ui/handheld/android/baseui/android_menu_1.js) for sample code for creating and displaying a menu.

-With SDK 6.0.0+, we changed how the override of a default behavior for the back button on Android works.
+{{% alert title="⚠️ Warning" color="primary" %}}With SDK 6.0.0+, we changed how the override of a default behavior for the back button on Android works.
 This change requires apps using this version to override the back button to update their code when using calls like this: win.addEventListener('androidback', onBack);

-See [TIMOB-19919](https://jira.appcelerator.org/browse/TIMOB-19919) for more details.
+See [TIMOB-19919](https://jira.appcelerator.org/browse/TIMOB-19919) for more details.{{% /alert %}}

 ### Considerations and best practices